KuboBahyl/PyVort/README.md

 # Simulations of vortex dynamics in superfluid

-This manual leads user to successfully run all Python scripts and understand data.
+This manual should lead user to successfully run all the main Python script to create vortex tangle a watch its behaviour.

-**TODO: documentation & purpose**
+Run `src/main.py` to start simulation.

+**TODO: update documentation**